m2rads/gpt4v-sample/README.md

 ## Areas for improvement:
 I am still working on a more efficient way for selecting frames.
 One way to make it more efficient is to define a ROI (Region of Interest).
 By defining a ROI, we will only detect frame selection algorithm on the region of interest.
 This reduces the number of frames sent to openai by a significant amount which saves a lot of computation and money.

+## PS:
+better.py is still under development but it provides a efficient way to process video frames as described above.